Joan Cwaik: Career

 In 2020 Penguin Random House published his first book '7R: Las siete revoluciones tecnológicas que transformarán nuestra vida' ('7R: The seven tech revolutions that will change our life').
 The book was declared 'National Interest' by the Argentinean Parliament.

 Also in 2020, he became part of the so-called Assembly of the Future, a counsel organised by Perfil Publishing for journalist advice.
-He was chosen as one of the 120 Spanish-speaking "Future Leaders" by an IA and machine-learning technology developed by the communication agency Llorente y Cuenca.

 In 2021 he released his second book, El Dilema Humano: Del Homo Sapiens al Homo Tech (The Human Dilemma: From Homo Sapiens to Homo Tech) about how technology will change humanity in a post-pandemic world.
 The book was declared an interest by Buenos Aires City Legislature.

+Since 2023 Cwaik is coordinator and professor of the Emerging Technologies Program of University of San Andrés.

+In 2024 he published his third book, Postecnológicos: Habilidades para recuperar lo humano (Post-tech: skills to recover what is human), which analyzes how human beings can improve their relationship with technology in a highly modernized world.
+This book was also recognized as of interest to Social Communication by Buenos Aires City Legislature.

+In 2025, Joan released two books under Planeta.
+The first, titled El algoritmo: ¿quién decide por nosotros?
+(The Algorithm: Who Decides for Us?), explores the growing influence of algorithms and artificial intelligence on everyday human decisions and experiences.
+It was followed by El quinto poder: Cómo la ciudadanía digital puede reinventar la democracia (The fifth power: How digital citizenship can reinvent democracy), co-written with Argentine politician Martín Yeza and featuring a foreword by Mauricio Macri.